-Can I Get an MBA Even if I Do Not Have Work Experience?
+Can I Get an MBA Without Work Experience?

-- Choose a full-time MBA program with multiple opportunities for experiential learning and professional career development.
-Hands-on learning, internships, client consulting projects, mentor programs and networking opportunities are important keys to success for early career students.
-Although, many MBA programs admit students without work experience, only a few are truly designed for early career students.
+When making your decision, choose an MBA program with multiple opportunities for experiential learning and career development integrated into your requirements.
+Hands-on learning, internships, client consulting projects, mentor programs, and networking opportunities are important keys to success for early career students.
+While many MBA programs admit students without work experience, only a few are truly designed for early career students.

-- Choose a program with a curriculum that provides a general understanding of management and in-depth expertise in one or more areas of interest.
-This combination of breadth and depth of knowledge develops the decision-making skills you will need throughout your career, and is a major benefit that separates an MBA from subject-focused master degrees such as Master of Accounting, Master of Marketing, etc.
+Finally, choose a program with a curriculum that provides a general understanding of management and in-depth expertise in one or more areas of interest.
+This combination will help you develop the decision-making skills you will need throughout your career, and is a major benefit that separates an MBA from subject-focused master’s degrees (like a Master of Accounting or Marketing).

-- Financial ROI for a graduate degree is generally higher when completed early in your career.
-Starting salaries are usually higher than with an undergraduate degree, and graduates have more years of their work life during which they can earn higher salaries.
+Additionally, the financial ROI for a graduate degree is generally better when completed early in your career.
+Starting salaries are usually higher than with an undergraduate degree, so early career graduates have more years of their working life to earn higher salaries.

 Are you ready to take the next step toward earning your graduate business degree?
 Use our program finder to find and evaluate schools that match your work experience and professional goals.